slewsys/emacs-extensions/README.md

 (setq executable-prefix-env t)
 ```

-The variable `executable-prefix-env` is defined in
+The variable `executable-prefix-env` is defined since Emacs version
-Emacs version 26.1.
-For prior versions, apply to the Emacs source
+26.1.
+To allow `executable-set-magic-mode` to update an existing
-distribution  the patch in the contrib directory:
+magic number upon opening a file, apply the patch in the contrib
-*contrib/lisp_progmodes_executable.el.diff*.
+directory *contrib/lisp_progmodes_executable.el.diff*.

 Files in project directories are excluded from processing by default.
 To apply `executable-set-magic-mode` to project files as well, add to